A Guide to Berberine’s Blood Sugar Benefits

 Despite the many berberine benefits that continue to be explored, it’s the alkaloid’s ability to improve insulin sensitivity, which also has added effects on other conditions that rely on stable blood sugar levels.

 Millions of individuals struggle with blood sugar imbalance, where the pancreas is unable to produce an adequate supply of insulin, or cells are insulin resistant.
-In fact, a 2017 report from the Center for Disease Controls and Prevention (CDC) states an alarming 100 million Americans are diabetic or pre-diabetic, further burdening an already taxed healthcare system.
+In fact, a 2017 report from the Center for Disease Controls and Prevention (CDC) states an alarming 100 million Americans suffer from significant blood sugar issues, further burdening an already taxed healthcare system.

-This is promising research, as diabetic and prediabetic individuals may have a natural alternative to maintaining balanced blood sugar levels.
+This is promising research, as those sufferin with blood sugar imbalances can have a natural alternative to maintaining balanced blood sugar levels.